pierocor/OPP/Obj-serial/Report/Report_optimization.md

 ```

-Profiling with gprof with the second optimization - 108 particles
+Profiling serial code with gprof with the first + the second optimization - 108 particles

 ![](callgraph_ljmd-serial-108_opt2.png)

-Profiling with gprof with the second optimization - 2916 particles
+Profiling serial code with gprof with the first + the second optimization - 2916 particles

 ![](callgraph_ljmd-serial-2916_opt2.png)